-In the spring of 2017, Funders for Justice (FFJ) launched its inaugural advisory committee—nine field leaders recognized for their leadership in community power-building, racial and gender justice, police accountability campaigns, and anti-criminalization movements.
+In the spring of 2017, Funders for Justice (FFJ) launched its inaugural cohort of Advisors – nine field leaders recognized for their leadership in community power-building, racial and gender justice, police accountability campaigns, and anti-criminalization movements.
 We asked them to share their insights on the current political climate, how we can build a vision for the world we want, and what funders can do in this moment.
 This month, FFJ staff interviewed Zachary Norris, Executive Director of the Ella Baker Center for Human Rights.
 (The Ella Baker Center is a leader in the Freedom Cities Movement.
-In case you missed last month's funder briefing and webinar, check out our recap.)
+In case you missed last month’s funder briefing and webinar, then you can read our recap.)

 How do you understand the political moment that we’re in?
 What do you think we need to do differently right now?

 I think we need to shot for the moon.
-There is this game called hearts, I think, where you are losing so bad that you can invert things and shoot for the moon to win big.
-It is not that I think that we are losing that badly, but clearly things are difficult and our communities are under attack.
-What's clear to me is that this is an unstable political moment and one that is ripe for change.
-It gives us an opportunity and also shows the necessity of pushing for transformation, not just reform.
+There is this game called hearts I think where you are losing so bad that you can invert things and shoot for the moon to win big.
+It is not that I think that we are losing that bad but clearly things are difficult and our communities are under attack.
+What’s clear to me is that this is an unstable political moment and one that is ripe for change.
+It gives us an opportunity and also shows the necessity of pushing for transformation not just reform.

 That level of change requires a deep re-examination of the country’s past and a fundamental reorientation in shaping the future.

-Despite Attorney General Jeff Sessions's rhetoric and his attempts to ramp up the so-called war on drugs, California Governor Brown just signed a bill that eliminates unfair and unnecessary mandatory drug sentence enhancements.
-The RISE Act's passage is one of the most significant rollbacks of the so-called war on drugs in decades.
+Despite Attorney General Jeff Sessions’ rhetoric and his attempts to ramp up the so-called war on drugs, in CA Governor Brown just signed a bill that eliminates unfair and unnecessary mandatory drug sentence enhancements.
+The RISE Act’s passage is one of the most significant rollbacks of the so-called war on drugs in decades.
 It demonstrates what can happen when powerful grassroots organizations, allies, and progressive lawmakers work together.

-What are some of ways that the Ella Baker Center (EBC) connects its local work with national movements?
+What are some of ways that EBC connects its local work with national movements?

-Recognizing the need for a visionary approach to the challenges facing all communities under attack by the new political regime, EBC, Enlace, and Black Alliance for Just Immigration (organizations with decades of experience organizing and advocating for women, Black and immigrant families, and poor and low-wage workers), have united to initiate Freedom Cities.
+Recognizing the need for a visionary approach to the challenges facing all communities under attack by the new political regime, Enlace, Ella Baker Center for Human Rights, and Black Alliance for Just Immigration, organizations with decades of experience organizing and advocating for women, Black and immigrant families, and poor and low-wage workers, have united to initiate Freedom Cities.

 Freedom Cities is an emerging movement that seeks to make cities, towns, and communities safe for all oppressed people in the U.S. Freedom Cities was conceived by those directly affected by policies that incarcerate, displace, and marginalize communities of color.
 We believe that communities will only be safe when everyone lives with dignity and has the opportunity to thrive without fear of physical violence, racial injustice, and economic oppression at the hands of greedy corporations, white supremacists, or the government.